musafernanda-kdc/digit-recognition/README.md

     ```

 ## Usage
+1. Run the `digit-recognition.ipynb` notebook to get the model file

-1. Run the Flask application:
+2. Run the Flask application:
     ```bash
     python main.py
     ```